How To Use A Garden Incinerator

 - Over filling your incinerator

-- Burn in very dry weather
+- Burning in very dry weather

-Minimise risk of accidental fires
+To minimise the risk of accidental fires

-- Burn in enclosed spaces
+- Burning in enclosed spaces

 Could there be a risk of fire spreading if hot embers came out of your incinerator?

-- Use wet materials
+- Using wet materials

-- Leave your incinerator unattended
+- Leaving your incinerator unattended

-Minimise risk of accidental fires
+To minimise the risk of accidental fires

-- Remove hot ash
+- Removing hot ash

 If you’ve pruned your fruit trees or fruit bushes, cut down your old raspberry canes, gathered together your Brussel sprout stalks or potato tops that you don’t want to throw on the compost heap to avoid spreading disease, bagged leaves in autumn, have old wood left over timber from diy projects, or any other woody matter not suited to a compost heap, then a garden incinerator can be just what you are looking for.